Menu

 ANNUAL MEETING CALL FOR PAPERS

 The 69th Meeting of the Illinois Archaeological Survey will be held in person and hosted by Illinois State University in Bloomington, Illinois on September 12-13, 2025.
-The meeting’s events include an opening night reception on Friday at the Chateau Hotel and Conference Center followed by the IAS Business Meeting and paper/poster session on Saturday in the Conference Center Auditorium.
+The meeting’s events include an opening night reception with hors d' oerves on Friday from 5-7pm in the Lido Lounge at the Chateau Hotel and Conference Center followed by the IAS Business Meeting and paper/poster session on Saturday in the Conference Center Auditorium.
 Please submit your paper or poster title and abstract (<200 words) to Logan Miller at glmill1@ilstu.edu.
 Paper length should be approximately 15 minutes.
-The deadline for submissions is Wednesday September 5, 2025.
+The deadline for submissions is Monday September 8, 2025.

 A block of rooms at the Chateau (309-662-2020) has been reserved for $99/night under the Illinois Archaeological Survey.
 These rooms will be reserved until August 15.